Multi-neck guitar: Hybrids

 Multiple-neck "guitars" have also been made which include other stringed instruments among the alternate necks.
-Country guitarist Joe Maphis played a double-neck Mosrite instrument that had a regular 6-string neck on the bottom and an "octave guitar" for the top neck.
+The country guitarist Joe Maphis played a double-neck Mosrite instrument that had a regular 6-string neck on the bottom and an "octave guitar" for the top neck.
 This was a 6-string neck tuned an octave higher than the standard guitar, that both extended the range of the instrument, and allowed Maphis to play mandolin-like sounds.
 Between 1958-1968, Gibson made an instrument of this type which it called the "Double Mandolin" (Gibson EMS 1235).
 Hybrids with a 6-string guitar neck and a true 8-string mandolin neck were also made (e.g., the 1971 Dawson Electric guitar/mandolin).
-And Led Zeppelin's John Paul Jones has a triple-neck electroacoustic instrument, custom made for him by luthier Andy Manson, which features (from top to bottom) 8-string mandolin, 12-string guitar, and 6-string guitar necks.
+And Led Zeppelin's John Paul Jones has a triple-neck electroacoustic instrument, custom made for him by the luthier Andy Manson, which features (from top to bottom) 8-string mandolin, 12-string guitar, and 6-string guitar necks.

 In 2011, the National Guitar Museum unveiled the "Rock Ock", which it calls the world’s largest fully playable multi-necked stringed instrument.
-The 8-necked guitar weighs 40 pounds, has 154 frets, 51 strings, and 8 necks.
-The eight instruments are a mandolin, ukulele, 6-string, fretless bass, standard bass, 12-string, baritone guitar, and a 7-string.
-The guitar was designed by noted artist Gerard Huerta (responsible for the iconic AC/DC logo, among others) and built by Dan Neafsey of DGN Custom Guitars.
-The guitar hardware was supplied by Mojo Musical Supply while the instrument itself was commissioned by the National Guitar Museum.
-The instrument has been used in live performance and can be seen on YouTube.
+This eight-necked "octopus" guitar weighs 40 pounds and has 154 frets and 51 strings.
+The eight instruments are mandolin, ukulele, 6-string guitar, fretless bass, standard bass, 12-string guitar, baritone guitar, and 7-string guitar.
+The Rock Ock was designed by the noted artist Gerard Huerta (responsible for the iconic AC/DC logo, among others) and built by Dan Neafsey of DGN Custom Guitars.
+Its hardware was supplied by Mojo Musical Supply, while the guitar itself was commissioned by the National Guitar Museum.
+The Rock Ock has been used in live performance and can be seen on YouTube.